-Nevertheless, whilst the University of Granada has taken all reasonable steps to ensure that the information in this Portal is correct, it does not guarantee that it is accurate, comprehensive or up to date, without prejudice to the information, services and transactions offered by the University through its e-Administration as established in Law 11/2007,of 22 June, on the Electronic Access of Citizens to Public Services, (Ley 11/2007, de 22 de junio).
-The University of Granada publishes its information exclusively in its e-Administration, Official Bulletins and Notice Boards in its Schools, Faculties, Institutes and Central Services.
+Nevertheless, whilst the University of Granada has taken all reasonable steps to ensure that the information in this Portal is correct, it does not guarantee that it is accurate, comprehensive or up to date, without prejudice to the information, services and transactions offered by the University through its e-Administration as established in Law 11/2007, of 22nd June, on the Electronic Access of Citizens to Public Services, (Ley 11/2007, de 22 de junio).
+The University of Granada publishes its information exclusively in its e-Administration, Official Gazettes and Notice Boards in its Schools, Faculties, Institutes and Central Services.

 The user undertakes to use the content of this Portal in good faith.
 The user will, under no circumstances, use the Portal’s content for illicit purposes or to adversely affect the rights and freedoms of third parties or for purposes contrary to the law, to morality, to good usage or customs or to public order.